gabbail/powerpongarena/README.md

 # Power Pong Arena

-**Power Pong Arena** is an exciting twist on the classic Pong game, developed in Unity with full controller support.
+**Power Pong Arena** is an exciting twist on the classic Pong game, developed in Unity.
 It brings new energy to Pong with two game modes, classic and speedrush.

 ## Features